xavierchia/xavierchia.github.io/_posts/2022-06-14-content-ideas.md

 *What’s a piece of unsolicited advice would you want to share with a friend?*

-I also used a simple ML model to categorize all inputs.
+I also used a simple machine-learning model to categorize all inputs.
 The tweet above, for example, ends up in the category “social”.

 So now whenever I struggle to come up with content ideas, I simply open my list of templates and prompts, and the ideas immediately start flowing.